colonelborkmundus/tmtm/README.md

 A lot.
 I have a lot.
 It's nice to have friends who travel for work.

 ## Got cards?
 Please feel free to reach out to me and we'll go from there.

+I recently was loaned a wristband from a hotel chain to look at.
+It read as Mifare 1k on my Flipper, and then Ultralight on the pm3 (interesting!).
+I'll accept your Flipper keyfiles but I prefer to see the physical keycards for The Horde (and will give them back, I already have such an agreement with one person in place).

 ## Suggestions for best practices
 * Formatting for readability (see: f0 stock firmware default dict for reference)